Best Food to Try in Puebla, Mexico

 Chiles en Nogada

-You can find it year-round, but its best in August and September when walnuts and pomegranates are in season and the festivities commemorating Independence day begin.
+You can find it year-round, but it’s best in August and September when walnuts and pomegranates are in season and the festivities commemorating Independence day begin.
 It is absolutely one of the best foods to try while you’re in Puebla.

 Try Chiles en Nogada at El Mural de los Poblanos.